MIST is involved in many of the local projects and processes happening in the region. Listed below are overviews of specific issues.

 One of the premier pedestrian and bicycle trails in Missoula has a six block gap.
 Let us know if you can help make this connection.

-Amtrak has recently finished a feasibility study to look at the viability of bringing a passenger rail service to southern Montana.
+Amtrak has finished a feasibility study to look at the viability of bringing a passenger rail service to southern Montana.
 The study looked favorably on restoring service to the Garden City.

 Improving Bus Service

 Missoula has good bus service for a city of 70,000.
 Mountain Line is always looking to expand coverage and frequency.
 Our main task is advocacy to support their efforts.
 In 2013 voters approved a measure to help improve the service.